 Logitech Options Software

-The Logitech Options gives you a lot of control over different parts of the mouse and it allows you to be a lot more productive.
+Logitech Options gives you a lot of control over different parts of the mouse and it allows you to be much more productive.

 In addition to all the basic stuff you can do with the app, there are more in-depth options.